-- AlgoRoo: A Google algorithm change tracking tool that showcases the impact of the algorithm changes on approximately 17,000 keywords tracked in the database.
-The tool is quite effective in showing the fluctuations and impact of algorithms on the websites and SERP data.
+- AlgoRoo: A Google algorithm change tracking tool showcasing the algorithm changes’ impact on approximately 17,000 keywords tracked in the database.
+The tool effectively shows the fluctuations and impact of algorithms on the websites and SERP data.

-Google offers a free keyword tool which will help you with search engine optimisation.
+Google offers a free keyword tool that will help you with search engine optimization.
 If you are having trouble finding keywords for your business, you can have instant access to a limitless supply of suggestions, with stats on each keyword.

-Copyscape is a useful tool which allows you to check if you have too much duplicate content on your website.
+Copyscape is a valuable tool that allows you to check if you have too much duplicate content on your website.
 Search engines don’t like duplicated content, so checking this and rectifying any problems will make a big difference to your SEO status.

-Using SEO tools can benefit you by reducing the time you spend on search engine optimisation, increase your profits by pushing you up the rankings, and reducing costs for marketing campaigns which don’t work.
-You have to do some work, but using the right software makes the job much easier and far more productive.
-So if your Melbourne website needs more hits and conversions, then read on.
+Using SEO tools can benefit you by reducing the time you spend on search engine optimization, increasing your profits by pushing you up the rankings, and reducing costs for marketing campaigns that don’t work.
+You have to do some work, but using the right software makes the job much more accessible and far more productive.
+So if your Melbourne website needs more hits and conversions, read on.

-Most SEO tools are geared toward specific SEO topics, such as off-page optimisation, on-page optimisation, keywords, backlinks, security or speed.
-You need to find an SEO software or service that offers what you need, and stay away from any that make grand claims of how much money you can make.
+Most SEO tools are geared toward specific SEO topics, such as off-page optimization, on-page optimization, keywords, backlinks, security, or speed.
+You need to find an SEO software or service that offers what you need and stay away from any that make grand claims of how much money you can make.

 Once you find SEO analysis software you like, you usually just enter your website URL to get the results.
 You then research each area that was tested, starting with any you are having issues with so you can understand the importance of working on that area.
-Some of the areas that are flagged or present a warning include a tip for improvement, minimising the necessary research.
+Some areas that are flagged or present a warning include a tip for improvement and minimizing the necessary research.

-Working on your website is a full-time job and is ongoing, as the search engines update their algorithms all the time.
-Backlinks can expire or go dead, and a lack of website activity can also negatively affect your SEO.
-So make sure you have SEO tools in place that stay up to date with not only your changes but the changes surrounding the world of SEO.
+Working on your website is full-time and ongoing, as search engines constantly update their algorithms.
+Backlinks can expire or die, and a lack of website activity can negatively affect your SEO.
+So make sure you have SEO tools that stay up to date with your changes and the changes surrounding the world of SEO.

 Note: This Resource page has been prepared by Search Marketing Group (All rights reserved).